brendt/stitcher.io/src/content/blog/2018-08-27-eloquent-mysql-views.md

 The power of views is twofold:

 - Complex queries with joins and unions can be represented as a queryable table on their own.
-- MySQL is very smart in how it composes these views, resulting in performance gains.
+- MySQL is generally smarter than us when it comes to querying data.
+Compared to using collections or array functions in PHP, there's a big performance gain.

 Let's look at a real-life example, to demonstrate these principles.